 An uncompensated surface load means no internal load ($\zeta_n=0$) and no deformation ($h_s^L=k_s^L=0$ so that $\hat h_s^L=1/\xi_{sn}$ and $\hat k_s^L=1$), in which case $F_n=1$.

 The shape ratio and compensation factor diverge if the surface shape vanishes, which occurs for a particular combination of surface and internal loads:

 This problem is not specific to isostasy, as it occurs whenever there is a combination of surface and internal loads.
-One should be aware that singularities can occur and take the necessary steps to exclude them by restricting the range of admissible boundary conditions (see Eqs.~(\ref{alphaSing}) and (\ref{betaSing})).
+One should be aware that singularities can occur and take the necessary steps to exclude them by restricting the range of admissible boundary conditions.

 Love numbers depend on the unperturbed internal structure and can be considered as known, whereas the loading ratio must be determined from an additional constraint, or \textit{isostatic prescription}.
 In classical isostasy, the isostatic prescription sometimes directly specifies the shape ratio.
 In that case, the loading ratio can be obtained by inverting Eq.~(\ref{ShapeRatioLove}):